Clear-Bible/nt-conditionals/README.md

 * `Categories used in the database.pdf`: PDF edition of supplied Word document that describes the vocabulary used in the data.

 # Supplied Data
-Rachel and Mike Aubrey supplied four files; two Excel spreadsheets and two PDFs.
+Steve Nicolle and CanIL are responsible for the data.
+Rachel and Mike Aubrey provided assistance in refining the data to make it better suited to processing.
+They supplied four files; two Excel spreadsheets and two PDFs.
 Another edition of the data, without Greek protasis or apodosis specified, is also availble.
 These are in the `data/raw` folder of this repo.

 * `Conditionals in the Greek NT.pdf`: PDF of article about conditional statements in the Greek NT by Steve Nicolle.
 * `Translating unless conditionals in the NT.pdf`: PDF of article detailing specific information on translating "unless" (εαν μη) statements in the Greek NT.